Scottish-born scrum-half Finlay Christie named in New Zealand All Blacks squad

 Born at Borders General Hospital near Melrose and raised in Peebles before the family emigrated to New Zealand when he was seven, Christie has forged an impressive professional career in the world’s premier rugby nation.

-On Saturday, he was part of the Blues side which won their first Super Rugby title in 18 years by beating the Highlanders 23-15 in the final of the trans-Tasman tournament.
+On Saturday, he was part of the Blues side which won their first Super Rugby title in 18 years, beating the Highlanders 23-15 in the final of the trans-Tasman tournament.

-He is now in line to make his All Blacks debut next month when New Zealand play at home against Tonga on 3 July, then two Tests against Fiji, on 10 and 17 July.
+He is now in line to make his All Blacks debut next month when New Zealand play against Tonga on 3 July, then two Tests against Fiji, on 10 and 17 July.

 Asked last year about the possibility of one day playing for Scotland, Christie said “never say never” in an interview with The Scotsman.
 However, that ship would now appear to have sailed.